-Test participants use screen recording software to record themselves completing a user test from their own devices at homes or at work.
+During a Remote User Test, test participants use screen recording software to record themselves completing a user test from their own devices at homes or at work.
 Participants often complete an additional post-test survey containing written feedback and rating scale questions.
 The videos and surveys are then sent to the test administrator who can analyse participant behaviour, transcribe comments, map user flows, and record errors.

 What is the purpose of Remote User Testing?

-The ultimate purpose of Remote User Testing or Remote User Experience Testing is to increase your conversion rates, lower your bounce rates, and give your sales a boost.
+The ultimate purpose of Remote User Experience Testing or Remote User Testing in Australia is to increase your conversion rates, lower your bounce rates, and give your sales a boost.
 It achieves this by revealing ways in which you can enhance the user experience your product offers.
 Ways in which you can keep the customer at the heart of your design and your product.
 And, done properly, Remote UX Testing can shine a light on ways to streamline and optimise your key customer journeys.

 This could be anything from an off-putting visual design and confusing layout, to an overly long registration process or over-complicated checkout.
 Or from an absence of bold Call To Actions, to a product or message that doesn’t make the impact you need with users.
 Either way, the customer insights will probably spring a surprise or two.

 Remote User Experience Testing can point to ways in which your customers’ user experience can be made more efficient, intuitive and elegant.
 Ways in which your customer journeys can be smoothed out.
 All of which will chip in towards keeping your bounce rates low and your conversion rates high – two digital fundamentals for a healthy bottom line.